yanlynnnnn/tp/docs/DeveloperGuide.md

 and clear the revenue list.
 For example, if there are 5 entries in the list, all the revenues will be cleared.

 The following steps will describe the execution of the `ClearRevenueCommand` in detail, assuming that no errors are encountered.
-1. When the `execute()` method of the `ClearRevenueCommand` is called, the `ModelManager`'s `setRevenueTracker()` method is called.
+1. When the `execute()` method of the `ClearRevenueCommand` is called, the `ModelManager`'s `setRevenues()` method is called.
-1.

-2. The `ModelManager` will return the existing `ReveneueTracker` to the `SortRevenueCommand`.
-3. The `ModelManager` will call the `sort(isAsceding)` method on the `RevenueTracker`.
-4. The `RevenueTracker` then calls the `sort(isAscending)` method on `NonUniqueList`, which sorts the revenue list based on the order specified.
+1. The `RevenueTracker` then calls the `setItems()` method on `NonUniqueList`, which set the revenue entries in the revenue list.
-5. The `ObservableList` of revenues is updated to reflect the newly sorted list.
+1. The `ObservableList` of revenues is updated to reflect the newly sorted list.
-6. The `Ui` component will detect this change and update the GUI.
+1. The `Ui` component will detect this change and update the GUI.
-7. Assuming that the above steps are all successful, the `SortRevenueCommand` will then create a `CommandResult` object and return the result.
+1. Assuming that the above steps are all successful, the `ClearRevenueCommand` will then create a `CommandResult` object and return the result.

 The following Sequence Diagram summarises the aforementioned steps.